+Moving beyond traditional tools like textbooks, Loplao hopes to expand opportunities to learn Tibetan through creating varied, rich, and engaging resources.
 We aim to offer a variety of learning experiences like bite-size social media content, one-to-one online lessons with native speakers, YouTube videos, and blog posts.
 These additional formats offer flexibility, help keep learners engaged, and improve conversation, reading, and listening comprehension.

 Designed to support learners of all levels and backgrounds, including members of the diaspora, we believe our online provision provides the tools required for learning and sustaining engagement with Tibetan.

-While studying her Masters, she was surprised by the limited tools available to aid language acquisition and is excited to be involved with a project which aims to remedy this lacuna.
+While studying her Masters, she was surprised by the limited tools available to aid language acquisition and is excited to be involved with a project which aims to change this.

 He also has a great interest in Tibetan Language and Culture.
 In 2019, he graduated from the University of Oxford as a Master of Philosophy in Tibetan and Himalayan Studies.
 For his Master’s thesis, Michael conducted research on the practice of Dream Yoga in Bon in comparison with Tibetan Buddhist traditions.